-Patients infected with the herpes virus may also experience flu-like symptoms including fever, headache, fatigue, muscle pain, and regional swelling of the lymph nodes.
-This typically occurs with the primary or initial episode of a genital herpes.
+Patients infected with the herpes virus may also experience flu-like symptoms, including fever, headache, fatigue, muscle pain, and regional swelling of the lymph nodes.
+These symptoms typically occur with the primary or initial episode of genital herpes.

-Acyclovir is not a cure for genital herpes; however, it can be used to reduce outbreaks/recurrences and to shorten a patient’s healing time and duration of viral shedding.
-It may be given to pregnant women who are at least 36 weeks gestation to prevent neonatal transmission of HSV.
+Acyclovir is not a cure for genital herpes.
+However, Acyclovir can reduce outbreaks/recurrences and shorten a patient’s healing time and duration of viral shedding.
+It can be given to pregnant women at least 36 weeks into gestation to prevent neonatal transmission of HSV.

-Valacyclovir can be used to treat a genital herpes infection, but it is important to remember that it is not a cure.
-Valacyclovir works by inhibiting replication of the herpes virus.
+Valacyclovir can be used to treat genital herpes infection, but it is important to remember that it is not a cure.
+Valacyclovir works by inhibiting the replication of the herpes virus.